starkleytech/pirl-2_0/roadmap/implementers-guide/src/node/utility/provisioner.md

 ### Misbehavior Reports

 Misbehavior reports are self-contained proofs of misbehavior by a validator or group of validators.
 For example, it is very easy to verify a double-voting misbehavior report: the report contains two votes signed by the same key, advocating different outcomes.
-Concretely, misbehavior reports become inherents which cause dots to be slashed.
+Concretely, misbehavior reports become inherents which cause PIRLS to be slashed.

 Note that there is no mechanism in place which forces a block author to include a misbehavior report which it doesn't like, for example if it would be slashed by such a report.
 The chain's defense against this is to have a relatively long slash period, such that it's likely to encounter an honest author before the slash period expires.